 Children are welcome to board at Bredon from the age of 9 years old.
-We offer full, weekly and flexi-boarding arrangements.

 Accommodation is provided in both historic Pull Court and in specially-designed boarding houses.

 We aim to provide a happy family atmosphere for our boarders, where everyone feels safe and can relax or study in a homely atmosphere.
 Over 40% of our students board with us in some capacity so the boarding environment is both busy and vibrant.

 Mr Kelvin Summers leads a team of dedicated houseparents who take primary responsibility for the boarders assigned to them.

 “I like boarding because you get to spend time with your friends and the house parents are kind and fun.”